 (Aug 2019 edit: implemented in PyDSDL and PyUAVCAN with a slightly different structure under the revised name “data type hash”.)

 Currently, a data type is unambiguously identified by its full name (e.g.,

-To work around this, I propose a new concept, for use with more capable transports than CAN: a compact data type identifier, or CDTID for brevity.
+To work around this problem, I propose a new concept for use with more capable transports than CAN: a compact data type identifier, or CDTID for brevity.
 A CDTID is defined as a function of the data type name and version.
 The fact that it is a function of an existing property rather than an entirely new user-level entity is important, as it relieves the user from maintaining a yet another numerical identifier (UAVCAN has plenty of them as it is).

-Unlike the old data type signature used in UAVCAN v0, CDTID is invariant to the actual definition of the type.
+Unlike the old data type signature used in UAVCAN v0, CDTID does not vary with the actual definition of the type.
 Instead, it depends purely on the name and version, leaving the compatibility-related matters to static analysis and DSDL processing tools.